anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ### Enrollment of LDevID Certificate

-Trust by the target domain in a pledge is established by enrolling the pledge with a domain-specific Locally significant Device IDentity (LDevID) certificate.
+Trust in a pledge by other devices in the target domain is enabled by enrolling the pledge with a domain-specific Locally significant Device IDentity (LDevID) certificate.

 Recall that for certificate enrollment it is crucial to authenticate the